kozthh/Skyscrapers/Journal/learning.md

 ## August 29, 2026
 - Studying relational still on FK and PK how do they work and also the cartitian plane is still difficult for me and working on it.

+## August 30, 2026
+- this day I analyze my progress this week so far I think I am not consistent for this week so i need to lock in in DSA and DATABASES but recently i am doing good with databases also i need to improve in egames.

 ## Phase 0 — Java Foundations
 - August 8, 2026: Today I took care of my responsibilities, stayed productive, and ended the day feeling proud of myself for getting things done also did small excercises in loops.